 Castles and Coasters has something fun for everyone.
 Enjoy a few rounds of miniature golf, test your need for speed on the go karts, find your adrenaline rush on a coaster, or make a splash on a water ride.
 Castles and Coasters is located at 9445 N. Metro Parkway East in Phoenix, Arizona 85051.
 For more information, call 602-997-7575.

 🌃 The Hall of Flame Fire Museum

 The Hall of Flame Fire Museum pays homage to fallen firefighters and those who fight wildfires.
 The museum features nearly an acre of exhibits of firefighting relics dating as far back as 1725.
 The Hall of Flame Fire Museum is located at 6101 E. Van Buren Street in Phoenix, Arizona 85008.
 For more information, call 602-275-3473

-Even more uncommon are the numerous hiking/biking trails and mountain preserves.
-The map to the right shows only those in Phoenix.
-Most of which, perhaps all, are free to use.
+Even more uncommon are the numerous hiking/biking trails and mountain preserves most of which, perhaps all, are free to use.

 These are all great for hiking and most also allow mountain bikes and/or horses on the trails.

 South Mountain Park, the green area at the bottom of the Phoenix map, is the largest municipal park in the World.
 Central Park in NYC would be lost in a corner here.